 Based on today’s (in the UK) petrol prices at the pumps and based on the average electricity suppliers charges, the Leaf will cost you about 2 to 4p per mile in electricity costs, if you charge at home.
 If you’re on an economy 7 plan and charge your car during these nightly hours it will be closer to 2p, if you’re on a regular electricity plan, like me, and charge your Leaf anytime, it will be closer to 4p per mile and if you charge at a rapid charge Ecotricity charge point at £5 for half an hour to get 80% charge then that equates, on average, under ‘normal’ driving, to about – bearing in mind that 80% charge at normal driving gives you a range of about 60 miles on the 25kw battery version of the Leaf – it will cost you a tad over 8p (8.3p to be exact) per mile.
 Now, as a comparison, if you drive a small (comparable to Leaf) petrol car it would cost you a tad over 8p (8.8p to be exact) per mile – basically, the Leaf EV car (if charged at an Ecotricity fast charge point) will cost you exactly the same as petrol for your similar sized petrol car.
 And, with the petrol car, you’ll save £10,000 on the purchase price and not have a £5,000 battery bill a few years down the line.

 Ok, so the Leaf is tax exempt and you won’t have to pay a congestion charge if you drive into the city of London, and the service charges are reduced a little due to the lack of an engine and gearbox (but they still have fluids and need servicing and things can, and will, go wrong with the motor, battery packs and electronic gubbins), but who, in their right mind, would want to fork out £10,000 (above the price of a regular petrol car) just so they can save themselves £60 per year on car tax and the odd tenner here and there for the London congestion charge?
 Oh, and let’s not forget about that ugly word in the world of cars, ‘depreciation’.
 In the case of the Nissan Leaf I regret that in three years time a 25, 30 or 40kw Leaf will have a similar used value to those very first ever mobile phones made by Nokia back in 1985, remember those?
 They were the size and weight of a house brick, had a standby time of about 12 hours and a talk time of about 55 minutes – try selling one of those on eBay today.
-In three years time when you can buy an EV that has a range of 500 miles, that can be achieved via a single rapid-home charge of just 2-hours, well, who in their right mind would want to buy a current Leaf with it’s laughable range of 80 miles on a 12-hour overnight charge.
+In two years time when you can buy an EV that has a range of 300 'real world' miles, that can be achieved via a single rapid-home charge of 4-hours, well, who in their right mind would want to buy a current Leaf with it’s laughable range of 80 miles on a 12-hour overnight charge.